PaulaDuduta/js-guess-the-number/README.md

 Users should be able to:

 - View the optimal layout depending on their device's screen size.
-- To start the game by clicking the "Start" button.
+- Start the game by clicking the "Start" button.
-- To enter the desired number of turns.
+- Enter the desired number of turns.
-- To insert some inputs.
+- Insert some inputs.
-- To receive intuitive messages to help them guess the number.
+- Receive intuitive messages to help them guess the number.
-- To receive a win/lose message.
+- Receive a win/lose message.

 ### Screenshot